elba7r/system-v9/erpnext/docs/user/manual/en/buying/purchase-order.md

 ![Purchase Order](/docs/assets/img/buying/buying_flow.png)

-In ERPNext, you can also make a Purchase Order directly by going to:
+In Revalue ERP, you can also make a Purchase Order directly by going to:

 > Buying > Documents > Purchase Order > New Purchase Order